For health and safety reasons, most hazardous materials (such as fire extinguishers, refrigerants, and radioactive

 Hoverboards, self balancing scooters, and components or parts such as batteries and chargers if they have been certified to meet the UL 2272 safety standards.
-Sellers must state in the listing that the item is UL 2272 certified, include a link to the UL Online Certifications Directory showing the certification and offer US shipping only.
+Sellers must state in the listing that the item is UL 2272 certified, include a link to the UL Online Certifications Directory showing the certification and offer US and Canada shipping only.

 Asbestos and items containing asbestos, such as collectible gas masks